DNR500/cheesecake/README.md

 An overview of the function arguments.

 * **parameters** - this is the parameters action that is
-* **wigdet** - this is the element which is the parent of the the action definition as outlined in the JSON.
+* **wigdet** - this is the element which is the owner of the the action definition as outlined in the JSON.
 * **getAction** - this allows you to access action closures from within other actions.

 Note: the return value when defining your actions using the add actions method should always be a function.
-Actions, as they are fundamentally tied into event dispatches, are closures.
+Actions are fundamentall are closures.

 ### Reserved words in cheesecake JSON
 Currently **recipeName**, **actions**, **command**, **eventType**, **parameters** and **children** are reseved key words that Cheesecake needs to operation correctly.
 You should avoid misuse of these names.